 Three competencies that traditional hiring processes underweight:

+Ambiguity tolerance.
+New markets have incomplete org charts, unfinished processes, underdefined decisions.
+Ask for specific examples of building without a blueprint, not managing through complexity, but creating structure where none existed.
 Organizational navigation.
 These leaders manage two directions at once: the local market and headquarters.
 The best ones maintain credibility upward while building trust downward.
+Candidates who can only do one of these will eventually fail at the other.

 Cross-market pattern recognition.
 Someone who has built something in a new geography before knows what the surprises look like.
 They don't eliminate the learning curve, they compress it.
+This experience is worth more than sector expertise in most international hiring decisions.

-You've made the hire.
-Now the real work begins.
-International leaders operate with less day-to-day support than their counterparts in mature markets.
-The informal networks don't exist yet.
-They have to be built.
 Assign a senior internal sponsor, not an HR contact, but someone with real authority who is invested in making the hire succeed.
 Set explicit milestones for integration, not just performance.
 And have the hard conversations at month three, not month twelve.

 Key Takeaways